Natural resource managers worked to develop management actions that help ecosystems respond to climate change. This workshop was designed to:

-Patricia Leopold coordinates the Climate Change Response Framework projects in the Central Appalachians region (29 million acres across Ohio, West Virginia, and western Maryland) and in the Mid-Atlantic region (60 million acres across eastern Maryland, Delaware, New Jersey, Pennsylvania, and southern New York.
+Patricia Leopold coordinates the Climate Change Response Framework projects in the Central Appalachians and Mid-Atlantic.
 In both regions, our partners work together to create and update forest vulnerability assessments that synthesize scientific models and published research to predict forest response to climate change under a range of future climate scenarios.
 Patricia helps managers use the Adaptation Workbook process to consider how vulnerabilities may affect management goals and supports them when developing individual adaptation actions that can help address vulnerabilities and meet management objectives.
 These resources are adaptive, incorporate new information into planning processes, and work at multiple scales - from from wood lots to state agencies and cross-boundary management topics.